 A charming family of three generations live and work together in absolute harmony, just like the old days, using the most basic tools like foot operated wheels.

 Ramsar Palace Museum was where the first Pahlavi King Reza Shan had his holiday residence in this famous resort.
 Long gone are the bars, the discotheques and charter flights but the palace, a modest white marbled villa with European ornaments and fine Persian carpets, stands to tell the tales.
-It is well worth a visit before a dip in the private bath of the late Shah now open to public.
+It is well worth a visit before a dip in the private bath of the late Shah now open to the public.

 Day trip to Masuleh, Ghale Roodkhan and Guilan Rural heritage Museum.

 Heading West from Khoonegeli, a two-hour drive towards the province of Guilan will bring us to the small city of Fooman, with its famous walnut and cardamom cookies.
 This is where the road bifurcates into the Hyrcanian forest gaining altitude.
-Ghale Roodkhan is a spectacular red bricked fortress deep in the forest and getting there involves a hike of about an hour and to the right the road leads to the village of Masuleh.
+Ghale Roodkhan is a spectacular red bricked fortress deep in the forest and getting there involves a hike of about an hour and to the right the road leads to the famous village of Masuleh.

 Masuleh is a UNESCO site which has become very popular with Iranian holiday makers; but the little known secret to you, the discerning traveller, will be “the pride” of Guilan aka Guilan Rural Heritage Museum, the work of Dr Taleghani and his team including local authorities and universities in bringing together old houses from all corners of this beautiful province in an area outside Sangar.